Fractional CFO for SaaS: How CFO Leadership Drives Growth in 2026

 What does a CFO actually do for SaaS growth?

-• Translating SaaS metrics into operating targets (not vanity reporting)
+• Translating SaaS metrics into operating targets (not vanity reporting) through strategic planning and high-level financial guidance

 • Forecasting cash and runway with enough accuracy to hire and invest safely